-The Federal Aviation Act of 1958 created the FAA.
+The Federal Aviation Act of 1958 created the Federal Aviation Administration (FAA).
 The current name was adopted in 1967 when the agency became a part of the Department of Transportation.
 The FAA is tasked with, among other things, regulation of civil and commercial aviation.
-The FAA is required to review projects that entail construction or alteration of buildings more than 200 feet above ground level at the site.
-The project applicant, for any portion of a project (temporary or permanent) that exceeds 200 feet above ground level within the Project Site, is required to submit Form FAA 7460-1, Notice of Proposed Construction or Alteration, at least 45 days prior to the filing of an application for a construction permit.8 While the roof and appurtenances of the Proposed Project would rise no higher than 150 feet (permanent structure), if the temporary construction equipment exceeds 200 feet above ground level, then the FAA will still need to review the Proposed Project.
+The Federal Aviation Administration is required to review projects that entail construction or alteration of buildings more than 200 feet above ground level at the site.
+The project applicant, for any portion of a project (temporary or permanent) that exceeds 200 feet above ground level within the Project Site, is required to submit Form FAA 7460-1, Notice of Proposed Construction or Alteration, at least 45 days prior to the filing of an application for a construction permit.
+While the Proposed Project has a proposed height of up to 150 feet (permanent structure), if the temporary construction equipment exceeds 200 feet above ground level, then the FAA will still need to review the Proposed Project.
 Additional discussion of airport safety is discussed in Section 3.8, Hazards and Hazardous Materials.
-In addition, the FAA aeronautical study process is described in detail as part of the 2019 technical memorandum prepared by Capitol Airspace Group for the Proposed Project (see Appendix P).9

-14 CFR Part 150, Airport Noise Compatibility Program, is discussed below.
+Code of Federal Regulations (CFR) Part 150, Airport Noise Compatibility Program, is discussed below.